-If you or someone you love needs to file for Social Security Disability, you’ll want to contact a Social Security Disability Lawyer to ensure that your case goes through as easily as possible.
+Suppose you or someone you love needs to file for Social Security Disability benefits.
+In that case, you’ll want to contact a Social Security Disability Lawyer to ensure that your case goes through as easily as possible.
 They will know how to properly prepare your case to present it in the best possible light to the Social Security Administration.

 Your case is unique to you.
 We understand that this is a complicated process for you to go through during your disability.
 Our services offer you a free consultation that will make it much easier for you to navigate.